spotify/confidence-sdk-swift/README.md

-# OpenFeature Swift Provider
+# OpenFeature Swift Confidence Provider

-Swift implementation of the Konfidens feature provider.
+Swift implementation of the Confidence feature provider, to be used in conjunction with the OpenFeature SDK.

 ## Usage